Bridge Kit

 }

-Ensure you have sufficient USDC available in your wallet before transferring to avoid an insufficient balance error.
+Ensure you have enough USDC in your wallet before transferring to avoid an insufficient balance error.

 This example checks your wallet balance: